 - For a warm humid rise, place a bowl of water in the microwave and bring it to a boil.
 Then add the covered bowl of dough and shut the door.

 - Once you have assembled the rolls, you can refrigerate them for up to 24 hours.
-Cover tightly in plastic wrap and let rise on the counter for an hour before baking.
+Cover tightly in plastic wrap and let rise on the counter while the oven preheats.

 The BEST Cinnamon roll recipe, thanks for this one!